AutoFR: Automated Filter Rule Generation for Adblocking: Framework

-\begin{challenge}[Stop and Store Good Filter Rules] \fla{s} stop this iterative process when they have identified a set of filter rules that block most ads without breakage.
-It is possible that none of the considered rules satisfy these (somewhat subjective) conditions, in which case no filter rules are produced. \end{challenge}
+\begin{challenge}[Stop and Store Good Filter Rules] \fla{s} stop this iterative process when they have identified a set of filter rules that block most ads without breakage \major{(\ie{} a best-effort approach)}.
+None of the considered rules may satisfy these (somewhat subjective) conditions, in which case no filter rules are produced. \end{challenge}

-\descr{Bottlenecks: Scale and Human-in-the-Loop.} The aforementioned workflow is labor-intensive and does not scale well for the \fla{}.
-There is a large number of candidate rules to consider for sites with a large number of network requests (Task~\ref{chal:what-to-block}), and long or obfuscated URLs (Task~\ref{chal:convert-and-apply}).
-The scale of the problem is amplified by site dynamics (more repetitions needed at Task~\ref{chal:repeat}), changes that require the filter rules to be updated over time, and creating rules for thousands or millions of sites.
-At the heart of this iterative process lies visiting a site and applying a single rule, which costs bandwidth and takes time.
-The effect of applying each single rule must then be evaluated by the human \fla{}, through visual inspection (Task~\ref{chal:effective-filter-rules}), which is time consuming on its own.
+\descr{Bottlenecks: Scale and Human-in-the-Loop.} The workflow above is labor-intensive and does not scale well.
+There is a large number of candidate rules to consider for sites with a large number of network requests (Task~\ref{chal:what-to-block}) and long and often obfuscated URLs (Task~\ref{chal:convert-and-apply}).
+The scale of the problem is amplified by site dynamics, which requires repeatedly visiting a site (Task~\ref{chal:repeat}).
+The effect of applying each single rule must then be evaluated by the human \fla{} through visual inspection (Task~\ref{chal:effective-filter-rules}), which is time-consuming on its own.

-Motivated by these observations, we aim to automate the process of filter rule generation per site: we reduce the number of iterations needed (by intelligently navigating the search space for good filter rules via reinforcement learning), and we minimize the work required by the human \fla{} in each step (by automating the visual inspection and assessment of a rule as ``good'' or ``bad'').
-Our proposed methodology is illustrated in Fig. \ref{fig:formulation} and formalized in the next section.
+Motivated by these observations, we aim to automate the process of \frglower{} \persite{}.
+We reduce the number of iterations needed (by intelligently navigating the search space for good filter rules via reinforcement learning), and we minimize the work required by the human \fla{} in each step (by automating the visual inspection and assessment of a rule as ``good'' or ``bad'').
+Our proposed methodology is illustrated in Fig.~\ref{fig:formulation} and formalized in the next section.